 3.1 The Union supports the principle of maintaining a workplace free of discrimination.
-The Employer must not discriminate against any employee in employment or in any condition of employment because of age, sex, race, creed, colour, national origin, religion, marital status, family relationship (except in cases where an employee will be subject to direct supervision from a relative), place of residence, political affiliation or activity (except where an employee uses privileged information obtained through their employment with the Workers' Compensation Board for political purposes), sexual orientation, physical disability nor by membership or activity in the Union.
+The Employer must not discriminate against any employee in employment or in any condition of employment because of age, sex, race, or perceived race, creed, gender identity, colour, national origin, religion, marital status, family relationship (except in cases where an employee will be subject to direct supervision from a relative), place of residence, political affiliation or activity (except where an employee uses privileged information obtained through their employment with the Workers' Compensation Board for political purposes), sexual orientation, receipt of public assistance, disability, nor by membership or activity in the Union.